apache/storm/docs/Trident-state.md

 This is why "opaque transactional" spouts exist – they are fault-tolerant to losing source nodes while still allowing you to achieve exactly-once processing semantics.
 We'll cover those spouts in the next section though.

-(One side note – once Kafka supports replication, it will be possible to have transactional spouts that are fault-tolerant to node failure, but that feature does not exist yet.)

 Before we get to "opaque transactional" spouts, let's look at how you would design a State implementation that has exactly-once semantics for transactional spouts.
 This State type is called a "transactional state" and takes advantage of the fact that any given txid is always associated with the exact same set of tuples.

 Suppose your topology computes word count and you want to store the word counts in a key/value database.
 The key will be the word, and the value will contain the count.
 You've already seen that storing just the count as the value isn't sufficient to know whether you've processed a batch of tuples before.
 Instead, what you can do is store the transaction id with the count in the database as an atomic value.
 Then, when updating the count, you can just compare the transaction id in the database with the transaction id for the current batch.
 If they're the same, you skip the update – because of the strong ordering, you know for sure that the value in the database incorporates the current batch.
 If they're different, you increment the count.
 This logic works because the batch for a txid never changes, and Trident ensures that state updates are ordered among batches.